yasho191/ImageClassifiers/README.md

 # Coding NeuralNets

 An attempt to code different SOTA deep learning models using Tensorflow and PyTorch.
 All the model architure diagrams used in the Readme were considered for reference while coding the models.
 The tf and torch implementations of all the models are present in Tensorflow and Pytorch folders respectively.
+The models in this repository might not be upto the standard of the pytorch and tensorflow and only a specific variant of each model has been developed for example the ResNet implementation has the ResNet34 variant only.
+You can use this repository to explore, learn and play around with SOTA classifier models.

 <p align="center">
 <img src="https://img.shields.io/badge/PyTorch-%23EE4C2C.svg?style=for-the-badge&logo=PyTorch&logoColor=white"/>